CreeperLin/ReduceMap/README.md

 - using IntelliJ IDEA (any platform) (recommended)
     1. import the project as a Maven project.
+    2. wait for libraries and plugins to download.
-    2. switch to pom.xml and update Maven project.
+    2. switch to pom.xml and select 'Generate Sources and Update Folders' from the menu.
 - use command line (Linux maybe)
     1. install maven.
     2. Use maven to build project.